jorjuarez/authenticated-and-unauthenticated-scanning/README.md

     2. An **authenticated** scan targeting the Windows 10 VM (using local administrator credentials).
     3. An **unauthenticated** scan targeting the Ubuntu VM.
     4. An **authenticated** scan targeting the Ubuntu VM (using SSH key-based credentials).

+* **System Preparation for Authentication:** To ensure the scanner could successfully log in, specific configurations were enabled on the target systems prior to the authenticated scans.

+    * **On Windows**, remote administrative UAC restrictions were disabled using the following PowerShell command:
+        ```powershell
+        Set-ItemProperty -Path "HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System" -Name "LocalAccountTokenFilterPolicy" -Value 1 -Type DWord -Force
+        ```

+    * **On Linux**, the root user was enabled for SSH login for the scan using these BASH commands:
+        ```bash
+        # Set a password for the root user
+        sudo passwd root

+        # Permit root login via SSH and restart the SSH service
+        sudo sed -i 's/^PermitRootLogin.*/PermitRootLogin yes/' /etc/ssh/sshd_config
+        sudo systemctl restart sshd

 ---